pbonte/Roxi-Tutorial/README.md

 :Elena :detectedWith :John
 ```

-So, if John is positive for COVID a person detected with John will be a person at risk.
+So, if John received a positive COVID test and Elena has been detected in the presence of  John, Elena might be at Risk.

-- Write a query to find the person at risk of COVID (?personAtRisk) with contact tracing with the `:detectedWith` property.
+- Write a query to find the person at risk of COVID (?personAtRisk) trough contact tracing with a positive person.
+- Use  the `:detectedWith` property.

 Once the query is written, re-run the program with